Lower Saint Lawrence / Reford Gardens

 • The contact details of the private gardens to be visited will be sent by email to registered members during the week preceding the tours.

-• A valid membership card must be presented on both Saturday and Sunday.
+• A valid SQP membership card must be presented on both Saturday and Sunday.
 The CPS will mail membership cards in advance.
+It will not be possible to register or obtain the card on site.

 • No organized transportation.
 Participants travel on their own, but carpooling is encouraged.